 - 1 pound chicken - cut into serving pieces

 - ½ cup pineapple chunks

-- 200 ml all-purpose cream or whipping cream
+- 6.7 fluid ounces all-purpose cream or whipping cream

-- Heat oil in a pan under medium heat and cook carrots and potatoes for several minutes or until edges are slightly browned.
+- Heat oil in a pan over medium heat and cook carrots and potatoes for several minutes or until edges are slightly browned.
 Remove from oil and set aside.